macdonaldster/macdonaldster.github.io/index.md

 	<p>Notes:
 		<ul>
-			<li>Currently watching - The Mandalorian on Disney+</li>
+			<li>Currently watching - Disenchantment</li>
-			<li>Currently attempting - 265 lbs (at 275, right now - 2019-12-09) ...
-Efforts have failed.
-Redoubling. :)</li>
+			<li>Currently attempting - 265 lbs (at 273, right now - 2020-01-29) ...
+See <a href="/pages/2020-01-28-blog.html">2020-01-28-blog</a> for more info...</li>
-			<li>Current mood - wow, what is going on in the US?
-Feeling lucky for many, many aspects of my life.</li>
+			<li>Current mood - I just finished a 550 piece Harry Potter puzzle we got for my son.
+Well, I left three pieces for him to finish in the morning because I am not a selfish jerk.
+I've been working on it in my free time for a while now and I love the feeling of placing each piece but am glad it is done. :)</li>
+			<li>Current reading - the new Willing Gibson novel: <a href="https://en.wikipedia.org/wiki/Agency_(novel)">Agency</a>. </li>
 		</ul>
 	</p>